tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

 some of our most challenging experiences, we admit that we wouldn’t trade what we gained from them for remaining the same as we were.
 Something within acknowledges that during those times when we are pressed against the ropes of life, we learn to become more generous, to forgive, to never give up on ourselves or others.
 We learn to regenerate, to rejuvenate, to surrender.”
   - The idea that we “project our shadow” on others and are triggered by our own disowned attributes showing up in others is a huge idea.
   - “Difficult and unpleasant as it may be to accept, we often feel most hostile to those who remind us of aspects of ourselves that we prefer not to see.
 ‘Ask someone to give a description of the personality type which he finds most despicable, most unbearable and hateful, and most impossible to get along with,’ writes Edward Whitmont, ‘and he will produce a description of his own repressed characteristics....
 These very qualities are so unacceptable to him precisely because they represent his own repressed side; only that which we cannot accept within ourselves do we find impossible to live with in others.’
 Think for a moment of someone you actively dislike.
 What quality in that person do you find most objectionable?
 Now ask yourself, ‘How am I that?’”
+  - “Never regard something as doing you good if it makes you betray a trust, or lose your sense of shame, or makes you show hatred, suspicion, ill will, or hypocrisy, or a desire for things best done behind closed doors.”

 - **COMPETE?
 NAH, LET’S PLAYFULLY CREATE!**
   - “The best athlete wants his opponent at his best.
 The best general enters the mind of his enemy.
   - The best businessman serves the communal good.
 The best leader follows the will of the people.
 All of them embody the virtue of non-competition.
 Not that they don’t love to compete, but they do it in the spirit of play.
 In this they are like children and in harmony with the Tao.”
   - “You are to become a creator, not a competitor; you are going to get what you want, but in such a way that when you get it every other man will have more than he has now.”
   - How ‘bout you?
 Are you finding yourself overly concerned with striving *against* peeps?
 Can you focus more on being a creator fully expressing yourself and giving your gifts to the world in the spirit of play?
+  - Force and violence beget more of the same.
+If it must be used, never further than is absolutely necessary.
+Ideally not at all, ideally never.
+Instead work with courtesy and calm, consensus and teamwork.

 # NURTURING COMPASSION AND EMPATHY